opmyth/opmyth.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Hassan :)"
+title: "Hello there, I'm Hassan"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### 👨‍💻 *AI MSc Student* | 🖼️ *Computer Vision Enthusiast* | 🤖 *R&D Analyst*
+### *AI MSc Student* | *Computer Vision Researcher* | *Machine Learning Specialist*

 I'm a Computer Science graduate with a minor in Statistics and Data Analytics from UAE University (GPA: 3.83/4.0), currently pursuing an Artificial Intelligence MSc at the University of Edinburgh.
-I work as a Research & Development Analyst at THIQAH through their Graduate Development Program, where I develop AI components and integrate them into smart platforms.
-I focus on applying cutting-edge machine learning and computer vision techniques to solve real-world problems.
+I work as a part-time researcher under the supervision of Dr. Abdelrahman Eldesokey (Postdoctoral Research Fellow at KAUST) on cutting-edge research in vision-language models and schematic diagram generation.
+My research focuses on understanding the relationship between generation and comprehension capabilities in large language models and vision-language models.

-### 🚀 **Experience**
+### **Experience**

 - **Research & Development Analyst (Graduate Development Program)** at **THIQAH** - Apr 2025 - Sep 2025
   - Developed AI components and integrated them into an Internal Smart Bidding platform, including building the UI and deploying on ArgoCD infrastructure.